Harmonic analysis for pulsar timing arrays: Pulsar timing residuals

-where $n(t_{ai})$ is Gaussian white noise, $R^{\text{gw}} (\hat{n}_a,t_{ai})$ is the contribution from a SGWB, $R^{\text{RN}}(t_{ai})$ is the contribution from pulsar intrinsic red noise, and $R^{\text{det}}_{ai}$ is any leftover deterministic signal not properly fit out from the TOA.
+where $n_a(t_{ai})$ is Gaussian white noise, $R^{\text{gw}} (\hat{n}_a,t_{ai})$ is the contribution from a SGWB, $R_a^{\text{RN}}(t_{ai})$ is the contribution from pulsar intrinsic red noise, and $R^{\text{det}}_{ai}$ is any leftover deterministic signal not properly fit out from the TOA~\cite{Blandford:1984, Lentati:2013rla}.
 The contribution from $R^{\text{det}}_{ai}$ is accounted for in our analyses but does not otherwise play an important role for our investigations, so we do not discuss it in detail.

+In general, $R^{\text{gw}}(\hat{n}_a,t_{ai})$ also depends on the distance from Earth to the pulsar.
+However, as we discuss below, we are interested in the two-point correlation function of $R^{\text{gw}}(\hat{n}_a,t_{ai})$ between pairs of pulsars, and the terms involving pulsar distances essentially only contribute for colocated pulsars, doubling the correlation function at vanishing separation (see Sec.
+23.3 of Ref.~\cite{Maggiore:2018sht} for further discussion).
+The doubling is commonly referred to as the ``pulsar term,'' which does not depend on the pulsar distances.
+This approach is consistent with the methodology used by PTA collaborations when searching for a SGWB (e.g., see Ref.~\cite{NANOGrav:2020bcs}) and is justified for actual pulsar distances observed by PTAs~\cite{Mingarelli:2014xfa}.

-For the remainder of this Section, we discuss our modeling of the Gaussian white noise, the red spectrum processes stemming from a SGWB and pulsar red noise, and the angular power spectrum of the SGWB, which is the foundation of our harmonic analysis approach.
+For the remainder of this section, we discuss our modeling of the Gaussian white noise, the red-spectrum processes stemming from a SGWB and pulsar red noise, and the angular power spectrum of the SGWB, which is the foundation of our harmonic analysis approach.